rokim/words-of-wisdom/README.md

 # words-of-wisdom
-Just a shared (yet unordered) collection of wisdom, quotes and principles I like and try to live by.
+Just a shared (yet unordered) collection of wisdom/quotes and principles I like and try to live by.

 ## Quotes
 ### Give credit